jlee-consulting/windows-autopilot-tips/Phase 2 - Prepare machines for White Glove deployment.md

     This process will take some time to complete.

-3. After the computer has rebooted itself, on the "Let's start with region" screen, press the **Windows key** five (5) times in quick succession.
+3. After the computer has rebooted itself, you will see the "Let's start with region" screen.
+Do NOT press the "Yes" button.
+Instead, press the **Windows key** five (5) times in quick succession.
-4. On the "What would you like to do?" screen, select "Windows Autopilot provisioning" option.
+4. On the "What would you like to do?" screen, select the **Windows Autopilot provisioning** option and press the **Continue** button.
 5. On the "Windows Autopilot Configuration" screen, press the **Provision** button.
+(The provisioning process will take some time to complete.)
-6. If the provisioning is successful, you will see a green "Windows Autopilot Configuration" screen.
+6. If the provisioning process is successful, you will see a *green* "Windows Autopilot Configuration" screen.
 Press the **Reseal** button to reseal the machine.
+7. Once the machine is properly resealed, it will shut down itself.
+We are ready to distribute this machine to the user at this point.
+8. Repeat these steps for the next computer.

+## Note
-7. If the provisioning failed, you will see a red "Windows Autopilot Configuration" page.
+If the provisioning process failed in Step 6, you will see a *red* "Windows Autopilot Configuration" page.
 Press the **Retry** button.
-(Let me know if this occurs.)
+(Contact me if this occurs.)
-8. Once the machine is properly resealed, it will shut down itself.
-We are ready to distribute this machine to the user at this point.
-9. Repeat these steps for the next computer.